InteropIO/manager-examples/custom-endpoints/README.md

 # Introduction

-An example that demonstrates how to setup a **io.Manager** instance to use MongoDB
+An example that demonstrates how add custom endpoints to **io.Manager**.

 # Prerequisites

 ### Database

-This example requires you to have a MongoDB database to connect to.

-You will need to either have a local instance or setup a remote database.

-For more information visit our Documentation page on the subject: https://docs.interop.io/manager/databases/mongo/index.html
+io.Manager requires a database to connect to - this example uses MongoDB, but you can use any other of the supported databases.
+You will need to either have a local instance or setup a remote database to connect to.
+For more information visit our Documentation page on the subject: https://docs.interop.io/manager/databases/overview/index.html

 ### interop.io Artifactory